Renault 5: Renault Le Car

 The Le Car was offered in three-door hatchback form only from 1976 until 1980.
-For the 1980 model year, the front end was updated to include a redesigned bumper and grille, as well as rectangular headlights.
+For the 1980 model year, the front end was updated to include a redesigned bumper, grille, and rectangular headlights.
 A five-door hatchback body style was added in the 1981 model year.
 Sales increased each year, from 6,800 in 1976 to 37,000 in 1982.
 Although the Le Car did not see popularity in the U.S., it sold reasonably well in Canada.
 Imports from France continued through 1983, when the car was replaced by the Kenosha, Wisconsin—built Renault 11-based Renault Alliance.
-Sales in Canada continued until 1985, when production of the first generation Renault 5 came to an end.
+Sales in Canada continued until 1986, two years after the second generation Renault 5 (known as the Supercinq or Superfive) had replaced it in the European market.
+Despite the 'Le Car' brand being created specifically for the North American market, Renault later applied the name to special edition versions of the Renault 5 in Europe from 1979 onward.

-In at least two U.S. municipalities, the Le Car was used as a law enforcement vehicle, when the La Conner, Washington, police department acquired three of the vehicles for its fleet in the late-1970s.
-Renault advertised Le Car's versatility in a full-page ad featuring its use by the department.
-The Ogunquit, Maine, police department also used Renault 5's as their police cars in the late 70s/early 80s.
+The Le Car was used as a law enforcement vehicle.
+The La Conner, Washington, police department acquired three of the vehicles for its fleet in the late-1970s.
+Because they were early adopters, Renault advertised Le Car's versatility in a full-page ad illustrating its use by the department.
+The chief of police, Russ Anderson, was quoted "Gas is killing us.
+With Le Car, we were able to decrease our budget and increase our mobility."
+Another small town, Ogunquit, Maine, used five Renault 5s as their police cars in the late 1970s and early 1980s.

 Heuliez built and sold van conversions as Le Car Van.
-The rear side panels were replaced with plastic panels that included round porthole windows and a new small windowed liftgate.
+The rear side panels were replaced with plastic panels incorporating a round porthole window and a new liftgate featuring a smaller window.
 The interior was red velour.
 It was available both in two- and four-seat versions.
 Between 1979 and 1983, about 450 Le Car Vans were built.